PrivaLog: a privacy-aware logic programming language: Implementation and Evaluation

+\paragraph{Putting disjunctions back.} During preprocessing, we get rid of all disjunctions, splitting a single rule $p \imp q_1 \lpor q_2$ into $p \imp q_1$ and $p \imp q_2$.
+This may lead to repeating code in different rules.
+Hence, after the type inference is complete and we have obtained a $\mu$-PrivaLog program, we start merging rules back.
+The rules of the form $p \imp q \lpand q_1$ and $p \imp q \lpand q_2$ can be merged into $p \imp q \lpand (q_1 \lpor q_2)$ only if $q_1$ and $q_2$ are both ground, so we do not introduce non-determinism into the rules, and $q_1 \lpor q_2$ can be treated similarly to a negation.

+\paragraph{Operations on string data.} Since the only operation on strings that we are using so far is comparison, we compute (in a privacy-preserving way) CRC32 hash of each string, and operate on integers.
+We note that, while CRC32 hash is quite good at avoiding collisions, it still does not get rid of them completely.
+In critical applications, we may still need to compare strings elementwise.

-So far, we have not mentioned aggregations in the syntax and semantics of PrivaLog, and we assumed that there are no high order predicates.
-Adding aggregation is easy if we assume that a single aggregation is applied in the end to the bag of answers that satisfy the goal, since it requires just a single additional step in the resulting SecreC program.
-This functionality is supported by the implementation.
-If some intermediate aggregations are required, then we could treat each intermediate aggregation as a distinct program, and use the results of aggregation as an EDB table in another program.
-For this, instead of publishing the result to the client, the intermediate output should be stored inside Sharemind.
-The implementation currently does not support intermediate aggregations.
+\paragraph{Aggregations.} So far, we have not mentioned aggregations in the syntax and semantics of PrivaLog, and we assumed that there are no high order predicates.
+Adding an aggregation is easy if it is applied in the end to the set of answers that satisfy the goal, since it requires just a single additional step in the resulting SecreC program.
+We could treat each intermediate aggregation as an output of a separate SecreC program, and use the result of aggregation as an EDB table in the embedding program.
+The implementation currently supports only a single aggregation in the goal.